 If you are white and travel to another country, you will get approached for money.
 As a white guy who traveled to Mexico, I was regularly approached for money by all types of people.
 Most of the time I didn’t give money, or put myself in situations where that was an issue.
-However sometimes you have a situation forced on you and you have to deal with it.
+However, sometimes you have a situation forced on you and you have to deal with it.

-Now doing the kind thing is not always so clear.
+Now doing this kind of thing is not always so clear.
 By giving her food she did not eat, did I help her or her family?
-But what if she had been telling the truth and I did not help her.
+But what if she had been telling the truth and I did not help her?
 There is no story of the good Samaritan being cat-fished with a person who was faking needing help.
 Many, many times I have been presented with manipulative situations of people who were looking to get money from me and I do not give to those who manipulate others.
 There are always ways to get help in industrial countries like the US or Mexico, even if they are not always easy.
-Even growing up in a rural town, there are churches and other institutions who give food/help to families struggling.
+Even growing up in a rural town, there are churches and other institutions that give food/help to families struggling.

 Another example.
 One time I was walking in a parking lot and a homeless man walked in front of me on purpose when there was plenty of space to avoid me.
-He was holding a sign and when he bumped into me, he exaggerated fell to the floor.
+He was holding a sign and when he bumped into me, he exaggeratedly fell to the floor.
 I continued to walk to my destination.
 Was I being a jerk?
 Did I create the situation?
 Did I have an ulterior motive?
 I did not.
 I am kind, but I am not stupid.
 You don’t help those who abuse the generosity of others.

 Another example.
 I stopped at a light and a homeless guy started washing my friend’s car window without asking.
 My window was rolled down and I told him to stop.
 I said I am not paying you.
-You do not do work for someone and expect a payment.
+You do not do work for someone and expect payment.
 This is as manipulative as the guys at the airport who give a flower and then ask for a donation.
 If your “gift” is to create a sense of indebtedness, then it is not a gift but a manipulative ploy.
 I will not be manipulated into kindness.
 Kindness is when out of the generosity of spirit you give because you connect with someone.
 A “forced” connection will never help to help those in need.

 Am I being a jerk?
 Perhaps.
 However there are times when generosity is not the right choice, and no is the best answer.